YellowLabTools/YellowLabTools/README.md

 ## Help needed

-I'm currently looking for help in correcting my english sentences, as it is not my native language.
+I'm currently looking for help in correcting the english wordings in the tool, as it is not my native language.

 ## Install your own instance